pagkly/Zed/Investopedia3/Disintermediation.md

 Disintermediation
 ## What Is Disintermediation

-Disintermediation is the process of removing the [middleman](https://www.investopedia.com/terms/m/middleman.asp) or intermediary from future transactions.
-In finance, disintermediation is the withdrawal of funds from intermediary [financial institutions](https://www.investopedia.com/terms/f/financialinstitution.asp), such as banks and savings and loan associations, to invest them directly.
+Disintermediation is the process of removing the [[middleman]](https://www.investopedia.com/terms/m/middleman.asp) or intermediary from future transactions.
+In finance, disintermediation is the withdrawal of funds from intermediary [[financial institutions]](https://www.investopedia.com/terms/f/financialinstitution.asp), such as banks and savings and loan associations, to invest them directly.

 ### Key Takeaways